htcondor/htcondor/docs/overview/exceptional-features.rst

     HTCondor can be configured to use strong authentication and encryption between the services on remote machines used to manage jobs.
- No Changes Necessary to User's Source Code.
+ No Changes Necessary to User's Source Code
     No special programming is required to use HTCondor.
 HTCondor is able to run non-interactive programs.
-The checkpoint and migration of programs by HTCondor is transparent and automatic, as is the use of remote system calls.
-If these facilities are desired, the user only re-links the program.
-The code is neither recompiled nor changed.
- Pools of Machines can be joined Together.
+ Pools of Machines can be Joined Together
     Flocking is a feature of HTCondor that allows jobs submitted within a first pool of HTCondor machines to execute on a second pool.
 The mechanism is flexible, following requests from the job submission, while allowing the second pool, or a subset of machines within the second pool to set policies over the conditions under which jobs are executed.
- Jobs can be Ordered.
+ Jobs Can Be Ordered
     The ordering of job execution required by dependencies among jobs in a set is easily handled.
 The set of jobs is specified using a directed acyclic graph, where each job is a node in the graph.
 Jobs are submitted to HTCondor following the dependencies given by the graph.
- HTCondor can use foreign resources, from a Grid, or a Cloud or a Supercomputer allocation
+ HTCondor Can Use Foreign Resources, from a Grid, or a Cloud, or a Supercomputer Allocation
     The technique of glidein allows jobs submitted to HTCondor to be executed on grid machines in various locations worldwide.
- Sensitive to the Desires of Machine Owners.
+ Sensitive to the Desires of Machine Owners
     The owner of a machine has complete priority over the use of the machine.
 An owner is generally happy to let others compute on the machine while it is idle, but wants it back promptly upon returning.
     The owner does not want to take special action to regain control.
     HTCondor handles this automatically.
- Flexible policy mechanisms.
+ Flexible Policy Mechanisms
     The ClassAd mechanism :index:`ClassAd`\ in HTCondor provides an extremely flexible, expressive framework for matchmaking resource requests with resource offers.
 Users can easily request both job